UN experts: North Korea seeks to produce material for nukes | Law-Order

 UN experts: North Korea seeks to produce material for nukes

+January saw a record nine missile launches, and other weapons it recently tested include a developmental hypersonic missile and a submarine-launched missile.The Security Council initially imposed sanctions on North Korea after its first nuclear test explosion in 2006 and made them tougher in response to further nuclear tests and the countrys increasingly sophisticated nuclear and ballistic missile programmes.The panel of experts said North Koreas blockade aimed at preventing COVID-19 resulted in historically low levels of people and goods entering and leaving the country.

-North Korea has continued to develop its nuclear and ballistic missile programmes including its capability to produce nuclear fissile materials in violation of UN Security Council resolutions, UN experts said in a new report.
+North Korea has continued to develop its nuclear and ballistic missile programmes including its capability to produce nuclear device components in violation of UN Security Council resolutions, UN experts said in a new report.

 “Cyberattacks, particularly on cryptocurrency assets, remain an important revenue source” for Kim Jong Un's government, the experts monitoring the implementation of sanctions against the North said in the new report.